 Dividing Marital Assets, Investments, Retirement Funds, and Finances in Michigan

 The division of property is one of the most complicated parts of any divorce, particularly when it comes to dividing investment and retirement funds.
-At Bailey Smith & Bailey, P.C., our experienced property division attorneys can tell you how these types of property are likely to be divided.
+At Bailey & Terranova, P.C., our experienced property division attorneys can tell you how these types of property are likely to be divided.
 We work closely with our clients to determine the short-term and long-term benefits and drawbacks of divorce asset protection.

 What Property Is Subject to Division?